basilkjose/Health-Insurance-Lead-Prediction/README.md

 ## TO DO
 * Done bit more feature engineering, like feature binning.
-* Done more hyper parameter tuning for modelling.
+* Done more hyper parameter tuning for modeling.